 We incur two types of expenses: (1) operating expenses, consisting primarily of the advisory fee, and (2) leverage costs.
-On a percentage basis, operating expenses before leverage costs were an annualized 0.79 percent of average total assets for the 3rd quarter 2011, relatively unchanged as compared to the 2nd quarter 2011.
-Advisory fees for the 3rd quarter 2011 decreased 3.3 percent as compared to 2nd quarter 2011 as a result of decreased average managed assets for the quarter as discussed above.
-While the contractual advisory fee is 0.95 percent of average monthly managed assets, the Adviser has agreed to waive an amount equal to 0.25 percent of average monthly managed assets through July 27, 2011, 0.20 percent of average managed assets from July 28, 2011 through December 31, 2012, with further reductions in the fee waiver of 0.05 percent of average managed assets per calendar year through 2015.
-Other operating expenses decreased approximately \$29,000 as compared to 2nd quarter 2011, primarily as a result of a decrease in professional fees and estimated franchise expenses.
+On a percentage basis, operating expenses before leverage costs were an annualized 0.81 percent of average total assets for the 2nd quarter 2012, a slight decrease as compared to the 1st quarter 2012 and a slight increase as compared to 2nd quarter 2011.
+While the contractual advisory fee is 0.95 percent of average monthly managed assets, the Adviser waived an amount equal to 0.25 percent of average monthly managed assets through July 27, 2011.
+In addition, the Adviser has agreed to waive an amount equal to 0.20 percent of average monthly managed assets from July 28, 2011 through December 31, 2012, with further reductions in the fee waiver of 0.05 percent of average managed assets per calendar year through 2015.

 Leverage costs consist of two major components: (1) the direct interest expense on our senior notes and short-term credit facility, and (2) distributions to preferred stockholders.
 Other leverage expenses include rating agency fees and commitment fees.
-Total leverage costs for DCF purposes increased approximately \$26,000 as compared to the 2nd quarter 2011.
-This increase reflects the net additional interest expense for the quarter from the issuance of \$25 million of notes in mid-May.
-Net proceeds from the issuance were used to reduce the outstanding balance on our bank credit facility.
+Total leverage costs for DCF purposes were relatively unchanged as compared to the 1st quarter 2012.

-The weighted average annual rate of our leverage at August 31, 2011 was 3.79 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
+The weighted average annual rate of our leverage at May 31, 2012 was 3.77 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
 Our weighted average rate may vary in future periods as a result of changes in LIBOR, the utilization of our credit facility, and as our leverage matures or is redeemed.
 Additional information on our leverage is included in the Liquidity and Capital Resources discussion below.